 ILO Convention on Violence and Harassment

-We supported adoption of the ILO Convention on Violence and Harassment, a global law focused specifically on preventing violence and harassment in the world of work which was formally adopted at the International Labour Conference in June 2019.
+In June 2019, CARE supported the adoption of the Convention on Violence and Harassment at the International Labour Conference.
+This was the first international law of its kind, focused specifically on preventing violence and harassment in the world of work.

 Learn more about the Convention on CARE Insights